olnor18/SCCP-documentation/README.md

 Eventually hardware based trust should become the pillar.

 ### mukube
 Mukube is the operating system of SCCP.
-It is a custom linux distribution built using the [Yocto Project](https://www.yoctoproject.org/) and is preconfigured.
+It is a custom Linux distribution built using the [Yocto Project](https://www.yoctoproject.org/) and is preconfigured.
 Features of mukube are:

 * RAM based file system using zram
-* secureboot verifying a Unified Kernel Image
+* Secure Boot support

 For details on mukube, please refer to the [mukube repository](https://github.com/distributed-technologies/mukube).